-When prices of any commodity raise the purchasing power of money reduces.
+Inflation And Its Types: When prices of any commodity raise the purchasing power of money reduces.
 In common man parlance, it is known as dearness, whereas from the angle of an economist it has many connotations.
 Inflation is precisely nothing more than a price rise over a period of time.
-No one is untouched with this common feature of any economy.
+No one is untouched by this common feature of any economy.
 Whereas the rise in price is the ultimate effect on the consumer, there may be several reasons behind this.
-In this article, we will discuss the various types of inflation, its cause of happening and the most practised steps to tackle it.
+In this article, we will discuss the various types of inflation, its cause of happening, and the most practiced steps to tackle it.

 - What is Inflation?

 What is Inflation?

 Inflation is described as an increase in the general level of prices in an economy that is sustained over a period of time.
 Mainly there are four types of inflation creeping inflation, walking inflation, galloping inflation and hyperinflation.
 We calculate the rate of inflation by using this formula:

 Rate of inflation (year x) = Price level (year x) – Price level (year x-1) / Price level (year x-1) * 100